Choose from the following questions to learn more about ENERGY STAR certified roof products.

 ENERGY STAR understands that the water tightness, durability, and longevity of a roof are the primary concerns of building and homeowners.
 These participating manufacturers must back their compliant roof products with warranties that are comparable to their other roof products.

 The ENERGY STAR label will appear on roof product packaging and advertisements.
 If you are installing or replacing a roof on a commercial or residential building, be sure to ask your roofing contractor or manufacturer about ENERGY STAR.
-Find a list of ENERGY STAR qualified roof product manufacturers.
+Find a list of ENERGY STAR certified roof product manufacturers.